About Steven Forrest

 Visit our bookstore for most of these titles.

 Steven served on the Ethics Committee of the International society for Astrological Research from 2002 through 2006, helping to write the Code of Ethics that governs professional astrology.
-He served for many years as Chair of the Kepler College Advisory Council, which is part of an effort to open an accredited astrologically-oriented university in Seattle, WA.
-Steven is currently leading three ongoing Astrological Apprenticeship Programs, two in California and one New South Wales, Australia.
-Over four hundred students have passed through this training program.
+He served for many years as Chair of the Kepler College Advisory Council, which was part of an effort to open an accredited astrologically-oriented university in Seattle, WA.
+Steven is currently leading ongoing Astrological Apprenticeship Programs in several locations including California, North Carolina, China, Europe and Australia.
+Over seven hundred students have passed through his training program.

 Steven won the 1985 Professional Astrologers Incorporated Award for "Outstanding Contribution to the Art and Science of Astrology," and was nominated for a United Astrology Congress Regulus Award in 1992, 1995, and 2008.